Celebrate National Lasagna Day July 29th, 2017 with these Cheesy Spinach Lasagna Roll Ups!

 For the pasta: Prepare pasta according to directions listed on package, then drain and once noodles are cool enough to handle, align on parchment or wax paper, side by side.
 Preheat oven to 375 degrees.

 To assemble lasagna roll ups: Spread 1/4 cup of the cheese mixture evenly along length of the noodles (You can just use your hands, it's easier).
 Roll noodles up jelly roll style to opposite end.
 Pour about 1 cup of the marinara sauce into the bottom of a 13 by 9-inch baking dish.
-Place lasagna roll ups in baking dish then cover tops with remaining marinara sauce and sprinkle with remaining 1 cup mozzarella cheese.
+Place lasagna roll ups in baking dish then cover tops with remaining marinara sauce and sprinkle with remaining cheese.
 Bake in preheated oven 30-35 minutes, until cooked through.

 Recipe inspired from Gal on a mission